School Psychologist First Time

 - Master's degree in school psychology*.
 Must submit official transcripts showing degree

-- Three years of out of state experience in the school psychologist role - Form 4020F-1
+- If you did not complete an approved program, three years of out of state experience in the school psychologist role - Form 4020F-1 OR

 - Completion of a comprehensive exam** relevant to the role

 - Submission of fingerprints for a background check is required if a valid certificate is not already on record

 *DEGREE NOTE: If your master's degree is not in school psychology, you could still be eligible if you completed a state-approved school psychologist preparation program (submit Form 4098E) OR you completed all course work requirements for an additional master's degree in school psychology (submit written, signed verification from the head of the counseling department or registrar's office of the institution.
 The OSPI Certificating Office is not authorized to perform transcript evaluations.)

 **EXAM NOTE: If you completed a comprehensive exam relevant to school psychology in your program, you may submit Form 4098E for verification.
 If you did not complete such an exam in your program, verification of one of the following Praxis tests is required:

 - Praxis II specialty area test (code 5402) with a passing score of 147 (current)